ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

    bool success
    ```

-   * _An explicit member of the response that indicates success or failure is usually good practice with services, often along with a string member that can provide error information when a failure does happen._
+   * _It is good practice to include a response field that explicitly indicates success or failure of the service call.
+Services often also include a string field that can provide a more detailed description of the error to the calling client._

 1. Edit the package's `CMakeLists.txt` and `package.xml` to add dependencies on key packages: